| | | |

 Manhattan Clam Chowder

 I was in the mood for clam chowder but didn’t want a heavy cream-based soup.
 I decided to give Manhattan clam chowder a try.
-I adapted a tasty recipe in my newest library find, “Food Networks Kitchen Cookbook”.
+I adapted a tasty recipe in my newest library find, “Food Network’s Kitchen Cookbook”.
 The chowder turned out spicy and full of great flavors.
-My husband and I really, really enjoyed it but it was a tad too spicy for the kids.
-Next time I make this, I will try to use fresh clams instead of canned clams.
-It was extremely quick and easy to make and was the perfect soup for a cold rainy day.
-I served our chowder with a loaf of fresh-baked bread.
+My husband and I enjoyed it, but it was a bit too spicy for the kids.
+This Manhattan clam chowder recipe was quick & easy to make and the perfect soup for a cold, rainy day.
+I served our chowder with a loaf of fresh-baked bread and a loaded garden salad.

 Ingredients: